Meta-Method/Nova-Corporation-Laws/Directives/Class - A Act.md

 ## The Class - A Act of March, 2020
-The rank of Class - A is hereby cordoned off as the highest non-administrative rank of the Nova Corporation.
-Typical eligibility results from administrative positions within Corporation Departments.
+The rank of Class - A is the highest non-administrative rank of the Nova Corporation.
 Personnel ranking Class - A are held to a higher standard and scrutiny compared to lower ranking personnel.

 ### Membership
-Eligibility for Class - A typically stems from achievement of a rank within a Department desginated as a Command Rank, although __special circumstances*__ could lead to promotion.
-Promotion of personnel to Class - A requires one of the following conditions:
+A personnel ranking Class - B maybe be eligible for Class - A for a multiple ways, listed below:
+- Achieving a rank within a Department with elevated command privileges, specified by the Overseer of said department, and approved by confirmation vote by the Class - X Overwatch
-- Promotion request approved by the Class - X Overwatch
+- Promotion approved by the Class - X Overwatch
 - Promotion granted by the Administrator, typically as an honor rank for development

 ### Applications